-A. This depends on the bore diameter of your hydraulic cylinders and what you are running for system pressure, with the 2" bore cylinders we spec running at 1000 PSI, you should be able to get 3000 lbs or better break out force, however to put this into “real world” digging terms you must take into consideration the weight of your tractor as a whole.
+A. This depends on the bore diameter of your hydraulic cylinders and what you are running for system pressure, with the 2-inch bore cylinders we spec running at 1000 PSI, you should be able to get 3000 pounds or better break-out force, however to put this into “real world” digging terms you must take into consideration the weight of your tractor as a whole.
 I know on my little tractor, if I get too agressive with the hoe in difficult soil, I can easily lift the back of the tractor off the ground with the boom of the backhoe, so there is a balance you must find in every digging situation between the soil conditions, weight of your machine and how fast you can dig.
 You can be certain that the Micro Hoe has plenty of power to get the job done.

 A. There are a few ways to accomplish this.
 The most expensive would be to take our plans to a welding shop and have it built, however there are less expensive alternatives to this.
 We suggest looking into the vocational schools or community colleges in your area to find out if they have any steel fabrication or welding courses available.
 Usually the instructors of these classes would welcome the thought of someone with well drawn CAD plans offering to sponsor the class with a welding project of this type.
-You would pay for all of the steel and hydraulics required and they would provide the labor to cut and weld it all together, free of charge.
+You would pay for all the steel and hydraulics required, and they would provide the labor to cut and weld it all together, free of charge.

 This benefits all parties involved, the students are given the experience of working with CAD plans, steel and hydraulics, the school system benefits by having someone sponsor the project and of course, you benefit by getting to keep the Micro Hoe when they are finished!

-We invite you to have a look around and compare our products to any other Backhoe designs you may have seen on the web.
+We invite you to have a look around and compare our products to any other backhoe designs you may have seen on the web.
 Our CAD plans are professionally drawn, do-it-yourself friendly and priced right for your construction budget.